cloudfoundry/diego-design-notes/migrating-to-diego.md

 For the DEA backend, `cf push APP_NAME --no-route` does two things:

 - it skips creating and binding a route for the application
-- it (indirectly) causes the DEAs to skip the port health-check on application startup
+- it implicitly causes the DEAs to skip the port health-check on application startup

 > By default, when starting an application the DEAs wait until the application is listening on its assigned port *before* marking it as ready to receive traffic.
 To determine whether or not to perform this check, the DEA inspects the routes bound to the application and determines: if they're present the port check is performed.
 If they're empty, no port check is performed.

 Diego configures its health checks [differently from the DEAs](#health-checks).
 With Diego, `cf push APP_NAME --no-route` only skips creating and binding a route for the application.
 It does not tell Diego which type of health check to perform.

 By default, Diego does the same port-based health check that the DEA performs.
-If your application does *not* listen on a port (for example, if you are pushing a resque worker), then Diego will never see the application come up and will eventually mark it as crashed.
-In these cases you must tell Diego to perform no health check:
+If your application does *not* listen on a port (for example, if you are pushing a worker or a scheduler app), then it will never satisfy this port check, and Diego will eventually mark it as crashed.
+In these cases you must tell Diego not to perform a port-based health check via:

 ```
 cf set-health-check APPLICATION_NAME none
 ```

+The `none` name here is unfortunately misleading: if your app instance exits unexpectedly, Diego will still detect this and restart it automatically.
+We plan to add `process` as a better name for this type of health-check soon.

-Note: the two valid values for the health check are currently `port` and `none`, with `port` the default.
-You can get the current health check for your application via
+For the time being, the two valid values for the health check are currently `port` and `none`, with `port` the default.
+You can retrieve the current health check for your application via

 ```
 cf get-health-check APPLICATION_NAME